✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Data Flow: What Travels Between Components #

+When the main workflow fails, the Error Trigger receives a payload containing the execution ID, workflow details, error message, the failing node information, and input data.
 This payload flows into Claude with additional context about the workflow's purpose and available recovery options.
 Claude returns a decision that the router uses to determine the next step.

 Why This Architecture Works #

 The separation of concerns matters.
 The main workflow focuses on business logic.
 The error trigger workflow focuses on recovery decisions.
 Claude handles the cognitive work of error classification.
-The decision router executes deterministic logic that you can audit and modify without retraining an AI.
+The decision router executes deterministic logic that I can audit and modify without retraining an AI.

 Setting Up the n8n Error Trigger Node for Maximum Context #